webplatform/docs/css/functions/matrix/index.md

 }}
 }}
 {{Notes_Section
+|Usage=
 |Notes====Remarks===
-A 2-D 3×2 matrix with six parameters ''a'', ''b'', ''c'', ''d'', ''e'', and ''f'' is equivalent to the following transformation matrix: [[Image:2dmatrix.png]] For more information about transformation matrices, see [http://go.microsoft.com/fwlink/p/?LinkId{{=}}256246 Mathematical Description of Transform Functions], in the [http://go.microsoft.com/fwlink/?LinkID{{=}}223145 CSS3 Transforms] specification.
+A 2-D 3×2 matrix with six parameters ''a'', ''b'', ''c'', ''d'', ''e'', and ''f'' is equivalent to the following transformation matrix: [[Image:2dmatrix.png]].

+For more information about transformation matrices, see [http://go.microsoft.com/fwlink/p/?LinkId{{=}}256246 Mathematical Description of Transform Functions], in the [http://go.microsoft.com/fwlink/?LinkID{{=}}223145 CSS3 Transforms] specification.
 |Import_Notes====Syntax===
 '''matrix'''
 <code>(''